aaronbieber/blog/content/posts/entering-flow-state-with-mynoise.md

 customizable auditory atmosphere.

-What makes myNoise valuable is the quality and breadth of sound environments available, but what makes it remarkable is its customization capabilities.
-Everything from natural sounds like waterfalls or tropical rainforests, to fictional environments like "medieval library" or "port town."
+What makes myNoise valuable is the quality and breadth of sound environments available---everything from natural sounds like waterfalls or tropical rainforests, to fictional environments like "medieval library" or "port town"---but what makes it remarkable is its customization capabilities.

-Depending on your task at hand and your state of mind, you might like to enter---through sound---a busy cafe, with the indistinct chatter of patrons and the clinking of dishware; or, perhaps you'd prefer an imaginary alchemist's lab, with its bubbling experiments, hissing bellows, the soft writing on a chalkboard, and the subtle ticking of an old mechanical clock.
+Depending on your task at hand and your state of mind, you might like to enter, through sound, a busy cafe, with the indistinct chatter of patrons and the clinking of dishware; or, perhaps you'd prefer an imaginary alchemist's lab, with its bubbling experiments, hissing bellows, the soft writing on a chalkboard, and the subtle ticking of an old mechanical clock.